pytexas/runbooks/docs/conference/runbooks/kickoff-meeting.md

 ## Template Notes

-**For Conference Chair:** Review and customize this template 1-2 weeks before the meeting.
+**For Conference Chair:** Review and customize the meeting template 1-2 weeks before the meeting.
 Update specific dates, goals, and context based on the current year's needs.

-**For Future Years:** After each kickoff meeting, update this template with improvements and lessons learned to make the process more efficient.
+**For Future Years:** After each kickoff meeting, update this kickoff template with improvements and lessons learned to make the process more efficient.